 In our work supporting government service delivery by way of digital tools, we’re never the first to the party.
 Legislation, regulation, policy, and operations have preceded us by decades.
 These things all support and define what is inevitably an incredibly complex system.
 In addition to the layers of bureaucracy and history, odds are high that industry-specific terms, processes, and theories are layered on top.
 Those industries might include healthcare, transportation, education, the military, or any number of sciences.

-This means there’s almost no way you can come into a project as an expert — and you won’t be expected to, so it’s understood that you’ll have lots of catching up to do.
+Good news: This means there’s almost no way you can come into a project as an expert — and you won’t be expected to, so it’s understood that you’ll have lots of catching up to do.

 As designers, researchers, and content writers in the public sector, our primary concern is to support the needs of the people using the service that we’re helping to craft.